-Examples of internal circuitry that might be sourcing current include the FVR module.
+Examples of internal circuitry that might be sourcing current.
 See Section 14.0 "Fixed Voltage Reference (FVR)" for more information on this module.

 8.1 Wake-up from Sleep

 The device can wake-up from Sleep through one of the following events: